Slayer911/yii2-dbcast/README.md

 Yii2 DbCast
 =================
-Auto generate migration by your changes DB schema.
-Module create cast of previous DB schema, and current.
+Automatic generation of migration when changing the database schema.
+The module creates a snapshot of the previous database schema and the current one.

-Currently supports only **MySql**
+Currently, supports only **MySql**

 Install
 -------
 ```
 composer require --dev "slayer911/yii2-dbcast:*"
 ```
-After vendor was installed - create first DBCast.
+After installing the vendor, create the first DBCast.
 ```
  php yii migrate/cast-save
 ```